Keynotes

 • Exoskeletons for supporting physical work

-Acran Salmen-Navarro, United Kingdom
+Acran Salmen-Navarro, United States

 Musculoskeletal disorders in the informal sector: The past, the present and the future